 This kind of system is more dependable than using just one power source because your power grid is not dependent on one source.

-In addition to this, it’s also cheaper because it uses smaller components for each source compared to what would be needed than if you only used either solar or wind power.
+In addition to this, it’s also cheaper.
+It uses smaller components for each source compared to what would be needed than if you only used either solar or wind power.

 If you are curious about the cost, a base hybrid system that can generate 7.5 kWh per day starts at around $35,000 and can go up to $65,000 for a system generates 15.5 kWh per day.